SoftwareHeritage/swh-docs/docs/devel/glossary.rst

      A Digital Object Identifier or DOI_ is a persistent identifier or handle used to uniquely identify objects, standardized by the International Organization for Standardization (ISO).

+   export
+   graph export

+     A dump of (almost) all data in the |swh| :term:`graph` into terabytes of files (currently in the ORC format) that are shared publicly.
+     Alongside a complete :term:`objstorage`, it allows rebuilding the |swh| :term:`archive`.

    extid
    external identifier